Experimental graybox quantum system identification and control

 \subsection{Graybox architecture}

+Our starting point is our theoretical proposal \cite{youssry2020modeling} for modelling and controlling quantum photonic circuits using a GB architecture.
+The work aimed at stabilizing the effect of electrical drift and preparing quantum gate sequences at the same time.
+In order to model such an effect, a GB was desgined to capture variations over a ``classical'' time scale (i.e. slower than the evolution time of a single photon).
+So, a recurrent neural network was used, particularly a Gated-Recurrent Unit (GRU) as the black part of the model.
+The inputs and outputs of the model are slowly time-varying waveforms.
+However, this resulted in optimal voltage pulses that did not belong to the class of pulses in the training set, which is not available in our experimental device, and may not in general be available.

+Here, we focus only on modeling the unknown Hamiltonian-voltage dependence, and stabilize the drift in hardware using fast pulsing, a well known technique in integrated photonics.
+The pulses have fixed frequency and duty cycle, so the only controllable parameters are the amplitude on each electrode.
+This makes it possible to restrict the controller solution to the space of training pulses.
+Therefore, in what follows in this paper, we use standard feed-forward neural networks as opposed to recurrent neural networks as there is no need to model a sequence over time.

-The GB structure we propose, shown in Fig.~\ref{fig:architecture}c, consists of a BB (in the form of neural network) followed by a WB part that process the outputs of the BB into measurable physical quantities.
-The purpose of the blackbox part is to map the controls $\mathbf{V}$ (the model inputs) to the Hamiltonian of the system.
+The GB structure we propose, shown in Fig.~\ref{fig:architecture}c, consists of a BB (in the form of a neural network) followed by a WB part that processes the outputs of the BB into measurable physical quantities.
+The purpose of the blackbox is to map the controls $\mathbf{V}$ (the model inputs) to the Hamiltonian of the system.
 The output of the BB then represents the elements of the Hamiltonian matrix.
 A general $N\times N$ complex matrix has $2N^2$ degree of freedom ($N^2$ components with real and imaginary parts).

 Thus, the output layer of the BB must consist of $2N^2$ neurons.
 The other BB layers can be designed arbitrarily, and are custom engineered to provide the best performance for a given dataset.

 The second layer is a Hamiltonian construction layer that arranges the outputs of the BB into an $N\times N$ matrix.
-A valid Hamiltonian has to be Hermitian (i.e. $H^{\dagger}=H$) and this is ensured by calculating the Hermitian part of the constructed matrix, and discarding the anti-Hermitian part.
+A valid Hamiltonian has to be Hermitian (i.e. $H^{\dagger}=H$) and this is ensured by calculating the Hermitian part of the constructed matrix and discarding the anti-Hermitian part.
 This can be done simply by adding the matrix to its Hermitian conjugate.
 The output of this layer is a valid control-dependent Hamiltonian.
 We did not enforce any structure or constraint on the Hamiltonian, to enable the best fitting allowed by the rules of quantum mechanics for a given dataset.